-San Bruno Mountain Watch’s mission is to “preserve and expand the native ecosystems of San Bruno Mountain, in perpetuity.”
-We accomplish this through working with the community to preserve the mountain as an intact open space and by protecting the fragile native ecosystem that has survived there for thousands of years.
-Our programs create a culture of stewardship and appreciation through connecting people to nature near where they live.
-Volunteers learn about the importance of biodiversity and of nurturing the native landscape in this unique area.
+San Bruno Mountain Watch’s mission is to “preserve and protect the native ecosystems of San Bruno Mountain, in perpetuity.”
+We work to preserve the mountain as public open space and protect the remarkable native ecosystems through dedicated stewardship.
+Our programs connect people to nature near where they live and help local communities learn about the importance of biodiversity as they nurture the landscapes of this unique place.

 San Bruno Mountain Watch was founded in 1970 by David Schooley, an artist and environmental activist.
 David grew up and went to college in Berkeley.
 Not long after graduating, he discovered San Bruno Mountain while driving by on a Greyhound bus.
-Concerned by plans to develop the mountain for housing, David joined with local residents to stop the destruction of this unique wilderness.
-The ensuing multi-decade battle resulted in much of the mountain being preserved in a San Mateo County Park.
+Concerned by plans to build on the mountain, David joined with local residents to stop the destruction of this unique place.
+The ensuing multi-decade battle resulted in much of the mountain being preserved as public parkland.
 Read more about our history.

-Our grassroots organization is closely tied to the surrounding community, with hundreds of volunteers partaking in our programs each year.
-Our dedicated staff includes our Stewardship Coordinator Ariel Cherbowsky and our Mission Blue Nursery Manager Ildiko Polony.
-Board Members David Schooley (Founder), Michele Salmon (Chair), Paul Bouscal (Vice Chair), Miranda Sulley (Secretary), Tom Lambert (Treasurer), Del Shembari, Gail Mallimson, and Brian Gaffney play active roles in program planning, community outreach, fundraising, stewardship, and leading hikes.
+Our grassroots organization is closely tied to the surrounding community, with hundreds of volunteers partaking in our stewardship and nursery programs each year.
+Our dedicated staff includes our Stewardship Coordinator Ariel Cherbowsky.
+Board Members David Schooley (Founder), Michele Salmon (Chair), Paul Bouscal (Vice Chair), Miranda Sulley (Secretary), Tom Lambert (Treasurer), Del Schembari, Gail Mallimson, and Brian Gaffney play active roles in program planning, community outreach, fundraising, conservation campaigns, and leading hikes.

 Since 1970, Mountain Watch has fought many battles to keep San Bruno Mountain from being developed.
-Much of the mountain is now preserved as a San Mateo County park, but there are several parcels of land that are still privately owned and eligible to be destroyed.
+Much of the mountain is now preserved as public open space, but there are several parcels of land that are still privately owned and eligible to be destroyed.
 Our organization proactively seeks to preserve these lands, working with landowners and government officials to arrange for donation and/or purchase.

 San Bruno Mountain Watch works with volunteers to remove detrimental invasive plants and replant native species.
 This work is vital to the preservation of native ecosystems and species that have co-evolved over thousands of years.
 We also maintain a 4,000 square foot native plant nursery, where we cultivate seeds collected from the mountain to replant once grown.